 When Sissinghurst’s previous head gardener Troy Scott Smith discovered some of the roses Vita had planted were no longer grown he set out to put them back.

-‘Vita’s own diaries and notebooks, along with catalogues she marked with potential orders, have helped us identify many of the roses she grew, while lists left by former head gardeners have provided greater detail.
+‘Vita’s own diaries and notebooks, along with catalogues she marked with potential rose orders, have helped us identify many of the roses she grew, while lists left by former head gardeners have provided greater detail.

 In late 2013 we began the process of sourcing these missing roses.
-Many have now been found, but some cultivars are proving more elusive.
+Many have now been found, but some rose cultivars are proving more elusive.

 We may never find all of the lost roses, but tracking them down and discovering some new favourites has brought great pleasure.
 It is hard not to agree with Vita’s thoughts on roses, recorded in June 1954 in her garden notebook: “I know also that most of them suffer from the serious drawback of flowering only once during a season, but what incomparable lavishness they give, while they are about it.
 There is nothing scrimpy or stingy about them.
 They have a generosity which is as desirable in plants as in people”.